Lifestyle changes to improve heart failure prognosis

 Limit your alcohol intake

 Alcohol use can increase blood pressure and cause obesity and diabetes, both of which increase the risk of heart failure.
 Women who drink heavily often have 8 or more drinks per week, whereas men typically have 15 or more.
 The risk of heart failure and alcoholic cardiomyopathy, in which too much alcohol damages the heart muscle, is increased by long-term excessive drinking.
-Dr. Sudheer at Citizen Specialty Hospital may advise you to cut back on or completely give up drinking.
+Dr. Sudheer at Apollo Hospital may advise you to cut back on or completely give up drinking.

 Reduce Stress